79 Easy Backpacking Food Ideas

 This post may contain affiliate links.

 Meal planning for your next backpacking trip?
 We’ve compiled our favorite backpacking food, ingredients, and meal ideas to help you get started.
-Find out what food is best for hiking, discover new ingredients, and get inspired by some delicious new backpacking meals.
+Find out what food is best for hiking, discover new ingredients, and get inspired by some of our delicious DIY backpacking meals.

 Michael sitting with backpacking gear around him and mountains in the distance

 In this post, we share our favorite backpacking food ideas from hundreds of miles hiked over the past few years.
-We hope this article gives you some new delicious trail food ideas!
+From freeze-dried options to homemade meals, you’ll find all kinds of filling and lightweight trail food to help keep your energy up and your taste buds satisfied.

 Megan sitting at a campground making coffee